trevino200/DevSecOps_Workshop/Labs/Lab2.md

 First, it's important to understand that Kubernetes is not "watching" the container repository to see if there is a new image available.
 Our cluster is set to always pull new images when a pod is created.
 To set up a no downtime deployment, we need to trick the cluster into thinking that it needs to rebuild the pods. <br><br>

 To get started, add the Microsoft Azure app registration credentials to the repository secrets.
 Then, define environment variables.
 Also, for consistency, let's include the Azure Resource Group Name (Created in Part 2).
 Finally, make sure that you include the name of the Kubernetes deployment (as defined in app.yml), namespace and K8 Cluster Name(Created in Part 2).
+Edit <b>pipeline.yml</b>
 ```
 jobs:
   Pipeline-Job: